-Impact(s) Mitigation Measure(s) Timing of Implementation Responsible Agency or Party BR 3.5.5 Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance.
-BR 3.5.5-1 Implementing agencies should require project applicants to prepare biological resources assessments for specific projects proposed in areas containing, or likely to contain, protected trees or other locally protected biological resources.
+Impact(s) Mitigation Measure(s) Timing of Implementation Responsible Agency or Party BR 3.5.5 Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance. ✓ BR 3.5.5-1 Implementing agencies should require project applicants to prepare biological resources assessments for specific projects proposed in areas containing, or likely to contain, protected trees or other locally protected biological resources.
 The assessment should be conducted by appropriately trained professionals pursuant to adopted protocols, and standards in the industry.
 Mitigation should be implemented when significance thresholds are exceeded.
-Mitigation should be consistent with the requirements of CEQA and/or follow applicable plans promulgated to protect species/habitat.
-BR 3.5.5-2 Implementing agencies should design projects such that they avoid and minimize direct and indirect impacts to protected trees and other locally protected resources where feasible, defined in section 15364 of the CEQA Guidelines.
-BR 3.5.5-3 As part of project-level environmental review, implementing agencies will ensure that projects comply with the most recent general plans, policies, and ordinances, and conservation plans.
+Mitigation should be consistent with the requirements of CEQA and/or follow applicable plans promulgated to protect species/habitat. ✓ BR 3.5.5-2 Implementing agencies should design projects such that they avoid and minimize direct and indirect impacts to protected trees and other locally protected resources where feasible, defined in section 15364 of the CEQA Guidelines. ✓ BR 3.5.5-3 As part of project-level environmental review, implementing agencies will ensure that projects comply with the most recent general plans, policies, and ordinances, and conservation plans.
 Review of these documents and compliance with their requirements will be demonstrated in project-level environmental documentation.
-Review of these documents and compliance with their requirements should be demonstrated in project-level environmental documentation. ✓ Ongoing over the life of the Plan Implementing agency or project sponsor BR 3.5.6 Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional or state habitat conservation plan.
-BR 3.5.6-2 When feasible, the project will be designed in such a way that lands preserved under HCPs or NCCPs are avoided.
-BR 3.5.6-2 When feasible, the project will be designed in such a way that lands preserved under HCPs or NCCPs are avoided.
-Ongoing over the life of the Plan Implementing agency or project sponsor
+Review of these documents and compliance with their requirements should be demonstrated in project-level environmental documentation. ✓ Ongoing over the life of the Plan ✓ Implementing agency or project sponsor BR 3.5.6 Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional or state habitat conservation plan. ✓ BR 3.5.6-1 Consult with federal, state, and/or local agencies that handle administration of HCPs and NCCPs ✓ BR 3.5.6-2 When feasible, the project will be designed in such a way that lands preserved under HCPs or NCCPs are avoided. ✓ BR 3.5.6-3 Sufficient conservation measures to fulfil the HCPs or NCCPs requirements be taken when avoidance is determined to be infeasible. ✓ Ongoing over the life of the Plan ✓ Implementing agency or project sponsor